Your Questions About Natural Deodorant, Answered

 How do you get natural deodorant to work?

-The oils can build up and make your underarms gunky.
+The oils in natural deodorant can build up and make your underarms gunky.
 When you shower, use some gentle exfoliation to remove that buildup.
 Then, dry your armpits well and apply one swipe of deodorant—not five!—to your underarm.
 A lot of times when making the switch from antiperspirant, people use way more deodorant than they need to because they’re nervous about odor, but this can be counterproductive.
 (It can also leave deodorant deposits on your bras, which are not fun to clean!)

 What happens when you stop using deodorant with aluminum?